vyorkin/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/interacting-functions.md

 caused by bad user input or even some sort of problem with our runtime.
 Checking will help prevent these kinds of problems.

-An ownership check for our module will look something like this:
+An ownership check for our pallet will look something like this:

 ```rust
 let owner = Self::owner_of(object_id).ok_or("No owner for this object")?;